w3bb/anticode/README.md

-# the anticode of conduct
+<h1 align=center> the anticode of conduct </h1>

 Modern Code of Conducts are focused on things that aren't important, such as policing thoughts, policing irrelevent behaviour, and fighting fire with fire.

 The anticode is designed for what's important -- the code.
-This code of conduct is designed to make people more productive, and leave politics at the door.
+This Code of Conduct is designed to make people more productive, and leave politics at the door.

 You can read the anticode in ANTICODE.md.
 All has been released into the